shreyajoshi144/valora-movie-recommendation-engine/README.md

 #  Valora - Movie Recommendation Engine

-A production-ready hybrid recommendation engine combining **content similarity, collaborative filtering, and matrix factorization**, built with a modular ML architecture and an offline evaluation framework.
+A production-ready hybrid recommendation engine combining **content similarity, collaborative filtering, and matrix factorization**, built with a modular ML architecture, offline evaluation, and an interactive Streamlit UI (including a **Genre Explorer** mode).

 Designed to handle: